CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 git clone
 ```

-## Structure
+## Business Logic

 ### Converter Microservice

-- Uses RabbitMQ for Asynchronous Communication
+- Uses RabbitMQ for Asynchronous Communication.
-- Gets messages that contains email and file guid data from queue
+- Gets messages that contains email and file guid data from queue.
-- Fetches MP4 file's stream data from Minio Object storage via File Guid data that exists in queue message
+- Fetches MP4 file's stream data from Minio Object storage via File Guid data that exists in queue message.
-- Converts MP4 file's stream data to MP3 stream data via FFMpeg library (Basically converts MP4 file to MP3 file)
+- Converts MP4 file's stream data to MP3 stream data via FFMpeg library (Basically converts MP4 file to MP3 file).
-- New Guid is generated and MP3 stream data is saved as MP3 file in Minio Object Storage
+- New Guid is generated and MP3 stream data is saved as MP3 file in Minio Object Storage.
-- Email and New File Guid is sent to queue as message
+- Email and New File Guid is sent to queue as message with TTL.
+(I used 43200000 milliseconds = 12 hours as TTL).
+The reason is i wanted to limit the requests and don't occupy too much the services.
-- Complete convert process until new message arrives to queue
+- Complete convert process until new message arrives to queue.
+- Also error logs are sent to queue called errorlogs and info logs are sent to queue called otherlogs.
+They are ready to consumed by Logger Microservice.
+- It uses Environment Variables.
+You can pass any RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file.
+It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
+- It uses Log4Net File Logging due to missed ElasticSearch logs (connection errors may happen during the process, i thought this is good idea to implement file logging.
+Logs never gonna be missed).

 ### Logger Microservice

-- Uses RabbitMQ for Asynchronous Communication
+- Uses RabbitMQ for Asynchronous Communication.
-- Uses ElasticSearch for logging request, responses, error messages and info messages
+- Uses ElasticSearch for saving logs into indexes.
-- Uses Minio S3 Object Storage for store files
-- Uses Kong API Gateway for security
-- Easy to deploy, just use Dockerfile
-- Can run on any platform (Mac, Linux and Windows wherever you want!)
+- Fetches message from two different queues.
+They called 'errorlogs' and 'otherlogs' queues.
+- Saves logs into two different indexes in ElasticSearch.
+Errorlogs are saved into index that called 'loggerservice_errorlogs'.
+Infologs (Otherlogs) are saved into index that called 'loggerservice_otherlogs'.
+- It is bassically logger.
+- It uses Environment Variables.
+You can pass any RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file.
+It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
+- It uses Log4Net File Logging due to missed ElasticSearch logs (connection errors may happen during the process, i thought this is good idea to implement file logging.
+Logs never gonna be missed).

 ### Web Service

-- Easy to deploy, just use Dockerfile
-- Can run on any platform (Mac, Linux and Windows wherever you want!)
+- It is web service that you can upload MP4 file (Max size of file is around 30MB is limited).
+- It has only two controller (route).
+Health Controller is checking the health of API and its tools like ELK, RabbitMQ.
+Converter Controller is the main thing of the project, you can upload MP4 file for convert process.
+- It is REST API.
+- It uses RabbitMQ for queue the message that contains of email and Guid of uploaded MP4 file with TTL (I used 3600000 milliseconds = 1 hour as TTL).
+The reason is i wanted to limit the requests and don't occupy too much the services.
+- It uses Minio Object Storage to store MP4 files.
+- It uses ElasticSearch to log errors and infos.
+- It uses Environment Variables.
+You can pass any RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file.
+It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
+- It uses Log4Net File Logging due to missed ElasticSearch logs (connection errors may happen during the process, i thought this is good idea to implement file logging.
+Logs never gonna be missed).

 ### Notification Microservice

-- Easy to deploy, just use Dockerfile
-- Can run on any platform (Mac, Linux and Windows wherever you want!)
+- It uses RabbitMQ to fetch message that contains email address and MP3 File Guid from queue.
+Guid is generated in Converter Microservice.
+- It uses Minio Object Storage to fetch MP3 files via Guid.
+- It uses Environment Variables.
+You can pass any RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file.
+It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
+- It uses Google Gmail to send MP3 file in the attachment as email to user.
+This configuration is based on Environment Variables as well.
+You can pass working SMTP Host, Username, Password and Port to project via using Environment Variables.
+- Error logs are sent to queue called errorlogs and info logs are sent to queue called otherlogs.
+They are ready to consumed by Logger Microservice.
+- It uses Log4Net File Logging due to missed ElasticSearch logs (connection errors may happen during the process, i thought this is good idea to implement file logging.
+Logs never gonna be missed).

+## Structure

 ````bash
 root:.